kreier/solarmeter/README.md

 The ordered TTGO ESP32 mainboard is pretty good!
 I ordered it mainly for the included LiPo charger, but it as 2 extra buttons (GPIO0 and GPIO 35) to the reset button.
 And a [1.14 Inch display](http://www.lcdwiki.com/1.14inch_IPS_Module) IPS [ST7789V](https://www.newhavendisplay.com/appnotes/datasheets/LCDs/ST7789V.pdf) with 135x240 pixel.
 And there are 13 GPIO pins left to use for 4 switches and one voltmeter under different load conditions.

 ![Pin layout TTGO T-Display V1.0](pic/TTGO_pin.jpg)

+To program the display and some voltages, example code can be found at [https://github.com/Xinyuan-LilyGO/TTGO-T-Display](https://github.com/Xinyuan-LilyGO/TTGO-T-Display)